 Kos Travel Guide

-Welcome to the Holiday Extras Kos travel guide, the best place to find out everything you need to know about this gorgeous Greek island.
-Here's what you can expect from our Kos travel guide:
+Welcome to the Holiday Extras Kos travel guide – the best place to find out everything you need to know about this gorgeous Greek island before you go.

 Kos is a relatively small island in the Aegean Sea, and part of the Dodecanese, which means 'the twelve islands' – even though there are 15 major islands in the chain and around 100 smaller ones!
 It's the third largest of Dodecanese, after Rhodes and Karpathos, but only around 25 miles across and 5 miles wide.